aakarshrestha/compose-swipe-to-refresh/README.md

 Release version [![](https://jitpack.io/v/aakarshrestha/ComposeCollapsingToolbar.svg)](https://jitpack.io/#aakarshrestha/ComposeCollapsingToolbar)

-Compose swipe to refresh is a small library for pull to refresh - Jetpack compose.
+Compose swipe to refresh is a small library that implements pull to refresh action - Jetpack compose.

 # Download
 Add it in your root build.gradle at the end of repositories: